thusharabandara/Deep-Learning-based-Land-Cover-Classification-for-Satellite-Images-of-Sri-Lanka-using-ConvNets/README.md

 - Prabhath Ganegoda

 ## Objectives
-1. Classify the land cover of satelite images
+1.Classify the land cover of satelite images